tombruijn/kotoba/README.md

   config.metadata = {
     :Foo => "Bar"
   }
+  # Start the first file of a directory on a new page
+  config.chapter_on_new_page = true
+  # Space between sections
+  config.section_spacing = 20.mm

   # Declare the filename you wish to have it export to
   config.filename = "preview-book"
   # Declare which exports to use
   config.export_to :pdf

+  # Add your own fonts
+  # Add the font files to `book/assets/fonts/`
+  config.add_font "OpenSans", {
+    normal: "OpenSans-Regular.ttf",
+    italic: "OpenSans-Italic.ttf",
+    bold: "OpenSans-Bold.ttf",
+    bold_italic: "OpenSans-BoldItalic.ttf"
+  }

   # Define the default style (optional)
   config.layout do |l|